storyblok/storyblok-markdown-richtext/README.md

 # storyblok-markdown-richtext

-Utils library to work with Markdown/HTML and Richtext in the Storyblok.
+Utils library to work with Markdown and Richtext in the Storyblok.

 ## Usage